remy/next-http/example/servers/README.md

 # Server examples

-I've tried to include a few languages of how you might write a server to respond to requests from `httpbank`.
+I've tried to include a few languages of how you might write a server to respond to requests from `http`.

-An important constraint with these servers that `httpbank` can connect to is that they must run over HTTP and _not_ HTTPS (which many hosting platforms provide and enforce for free).
+An important constraint with these servers that `http` can connect to is that they must run over HTTP and _not_ HTTPS (which many hosting platforms provide and enforce for free).

 To use the server, select the language you're familiar with or want to play with and start the server (details below).